tolaysha/ggreport/cli/README.md

 1. Go to https://www.notion.so/my-integrations
 2. Create a new integration
 3. Copy the "Internal Integration Secret"
-4. Share the parent page with your integration
+4. Share the parent page with your integration (important!)

 #### OpenAI
 1. Go to https://platform.openai.com/api-keys